 - Does Touching Betta Fish Hurt Them?

 Touching a betta fish can stress or hurt them.
 Their skin is covered with a slimy protective layer that helps keep them healthy.
 When you touch them, you can damage this layer, making them more likely to get sick or hurt.
-It’s best to avoid touching betta fish and enjoy watching them instead.

 - Are there medications for betta fish in pain?